What Is Big Data? Definition, Uses, & How It Works Explained

 Apache Spark and Big Data Processing

 Apache Spark is an open-source, high-performance big data processing engine known for its speed and ease of use.
-Unlike Hadoop’s MapReduce, which processes data in batches, Spark allows for in-memory processing, which significantly speeds up the handling of big data.
-It supports batch, real-time streaming, and machine learning applications.
+Unlike Hadoop’s MapReduce, which processes data in batches, Spark enables in-memory processing that significantly boosts performance.
+It supports a wide range of applications, including batch processing, real-time data streaming, and machine learning.

-• DataFrames and Datasets: High-level abstractions for structured data processing with better optimization and easier syntax compared to RDDs.
+• DataFrames & Datasets: High-level abstractions for structured data with optimization and easy-to-use APIs.

 NoSQL Databases